germangar/algorizer/DOC.md

 - `quantity` or `reduce_pct`: How much of the position to close (in base currency or by %), defaults to current position size

 **Visualizing Orders:**
-You can plot TP, SL, and liquidation levels on your strategy chart:
+You can use this helpers to draw TP, SL, and liquidation levels on your strategy chart:

 ```python
 pos.drawTakeprofit(color="#17c200", style="dotted", width=2)